survivejs/site/posts/10-succeed-at-technical-books.md

 ### Control over Output

 You can get output similar to Leanpub through something like [Gitbook](https://www.gitbook.com/).
 If you have the skills for that, you can customize the result as you want.
-You can sell the result through Gumroad, DPD and such.
+You can sell the result through Gumroad, DPD, and such.
 You will get more control over the sales process and can set up the sales funnel just the way you want it.
 I believe growing your mailing list becomes easier this way.

 ### Benefits of a Proxy